General Degree Requirements

 As a part of every college education, students should explore areas of interest beyond what is required of them.
 These interests, formally pursued in college courses, may form the basis for continued learning throughout life.
 Formal college education should support and encourage such continued, informal learning.

 A maximum of 14 hours in any combination of applied Music courses which have been approved by the faculty may be applied toward the BA degree.
-No more than four (4) activity courses in Physical Education may be applied toward any degree.
+No more than three (3) activity courses in Physical Education may be applied toward any degree.

 Each student must demonstrate proficiency in written and spoken English before receiving a degree.
 This may be accomplished by receiving a passing grade in either EN305 or EN306.
 Those who have successfully completed six hours in composition before entering CMU will receive credit for EN110/EN111 and must still take and pass EN305 or EN306.
 For spoken English, students must either successfully complete a proficiency examination, or CT101 (Public Speaking) or transfer in an equivalent course.